Where Carpenter Ant Damage Is Often Found Inside South Carolina Homes

 Near piles of what appears to be sawdust, which is actually wood shavings that carpenter ants have pushed out of their nesting galleries and tunnels.
 These piles may be found next to furniture, baseboards, or walls.

 In exterior walls with thick grass or shrubbery located nearby.
 Plants are often used as natural gateways into the cracks or gaps in your foundation or exterior walls.

 If carpenter ants are damaging your South Carolina home this summer, or if you’d like to prevent them from having the chance to invade, consider Aiken Pest Control for all your summer pest problems.
-Our highly trained pest technicians are dedicated to helping you take control of your property with effective and long-lasting pest treatments.
+Our highly trained pest control technicians are dedicated to helping you take control of your property with effective and long-lasting residential pest control treatments.
 Reach out to Aiken today for the carpenter ant problem in your home!